readyready15728/misc/amiga-emulation.md

 run it.
 * Motherboard and Zorro III memory can apparently be used to go over and above what FS-UAE will support in fast RAM.
+* FS-UAE can work with .dms demo files directly, but they don't necessarily play along well with Workbench.